wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api.md

 ### Step 1.4: Run and test the REST API

-Let's run the REST API you designed in the VS Code Editor to check whether it can be started successfully without errors.
+Let's run the REST API you designed in the Web Editor to check whether it can be started successfully without errors.

 1. Click **Run** (above the low-code diagram).